-Mothapalooza 2016 will be a full weekend of mothing, diurnal field trips, workshops, keynote presentations and camaraderie!
-This year's conference will be based out of Shawnee Lodge & Conference Center and the date is set for August 5-7th, 2016.
-Please join us!
+Mothapalooza 2016 was a wonderful weekend of mothing, diurnal field trips, workshops, keynote presentations and camaraderie!
+This year's conference was based out of Shawnee Lodge & Conference Center.

 The event is based at the beautiful Shawnee Lodge & Conference Center in the heart of the 65,000 acre Shawnee State Forest.
 A few miles to the west is the expansive 16,000 acre Edge of Appalachia Preserve.
 This region harbors Ohio’s richest biodiversity and is chockfull of rarities, both plant and animal.
 Expert-guided field trips, both day and night, will explore the best habitats in the area.
 Attendees can expect to compile huge lists of moths, butterflies, myriad other insects, birds, plants, and more.

 We hope you will join us for what should be a one-of-a-kind Nature Experience!

 Dave McShaffrey posing with some spectacular moths during Mothapalooza 2013 - and take a look at that sheet!
 We will be returning to the same venue in 2016.
 Dave will be joining the team as a guide and will also give a Workshop on Moth Ecology.
 Welcome to the team Dave!